-There are seven positions reporting into advancement: Director of Grants, a Grant Writer, Major Gifts Officer, a Manager of Corporate Relations and Communications, a , a Development Associate, a part-time Communications Coordinator, and, importantly, a new position, a DOD to be hired by the CAO.
+There are seven positions reporting into advancement: a Director of Grants, a Grant Writer, a Major Gifts Officer, a Manager of Corporate Relations and Communications, a , a Development Associate, a part-time Communications Coordinator, and, importantly, a new position, a DOD to be hired by the CAO.

-The CAO is expected to engage high level donors in her/his portfolio and be responsible for direct solicitations that contribute to bold long-term advancement goals while also supporting senior leadership team in fundraising activities.
-The CAO and his/her development team will execute cultivation and fundraising events and build the capacity of UTEC’s Board of Directors to identify and invite new donors.
-S/he will provide direction for the overall vision of the Development program, as well as strategic systems and operations for all aspects of the department, in partnership with the Development Operations Manager, and work closely with the Communications Manager to enhance donor communications.
+The CAO is expected to engage high level donors in their portfolio and be responsible for direct solicitations that contribute to bold long-term advancement goals while also supporting senior leadership team in fundraising activities.
+The CAO and their development team will execute cultivation and fundraising events and build the capacity of UTEC’s Board of Directors to identify and invite new donors.
+They will provide direction for the overall vision of the Development program, as well as strategic systems and operations for all aspects of the department, in partnership with the DOD.
+The CAO will also work closely with the Manager of Corporate Relations and Communications to enhance donor communications.
 The new hire will also work closely with the Chief Financial Officer to best integrate systems between development and finance, as well as serving as a thought partner to the CEO.

 Leadership and Management

 Prospect and Portfolio Management

 All qualified candidates will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, veteran status, or any other characteristic protected by law.

 Please email your cover letter and resume in confidence to:

 Development Guild DDI